theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

 - Full support for product variations with the new format required for Skroutz marketplace.
 Variations are grouped by size attributes.
 "Non-size" variations like color etc. appear in the feed as separate products, as per Skroutz requirements.
 - Exclude or include products in the feed based on category, and/or tag from the plugin settings.
 If you need more control, there is a developer-friendly way to include/exclude products programmatically.
 - Hide out of stock products from the feed, or products on backorder.
+- NEW: Set a global price increase that will modify all product prices in the XML feed.
+- NEW: Set a custom "Skroutz price" per product or variation that will be used instead of the regular price in the XML feed.
 - Choose between long and short descriptions for product display.
 If one description is empty, the other is used as fallback.
 - Use the new native WooCommerce v9.2+ field for EAN/Barcode, or let this plugin create a new custom field for you.
 - Select multiple attributes for manufacturer, color, and size fields.